 The first round of the Home Garden Project will support 50 families most in need in Sambour Commune, with the goal of establishing food production using their existing land.
 HHA’s Project Coordinators will conduct hands-on training and mentoring, providing the families with free seeds, fertiliser and resources to launch their own gardens.
 The families will be provided with recycled containers and wood to make their own vegetable beds, utilising their limited land.
 The training course will include the importance of using natural resources to grow vegetables as opposed to dangerous chemicals, choosing the right vegetables for their land, how to grow vegetables and how to make their own fertiliser.
 The families who are selected will sign a contract as a way of demonstrating their commitment to establishing their home garden.
 Following training and mentoring, the Project Coordinators will continue informally mentoring the families for two months, in order to provide support and ensure the success of these gardens in establishing long-term food security.

-Families funded to date: 216DONATE $128 TO SUPPORT ONE FAMILY IN THE HOME GARDEN PROJECT
+Home Food Gardens established to date: 279DONATE $128 TO SUPPORT ONE FAMILY IN THE HOME GARDEN PROJECT

 Tuk-Tuk Hygiene Outreach